Hans Christian Andersen

-Hans Christian Andersen Little Mermaid is a classic fairy tale penned by the legendary Danish author Hans Christian Andersen.
+Hans Christian Andersen's "The Little Mermaid" is a classic fairy tale penned by the legendary Danish author Hans Christian Andersen.
 This timeless story revolves around a young mermaid princess who is enamored with a human prince.
 So smitten is she, that she willingly risks her underwater life, voice, and even her identity to be with him on land.

 The Alluring Underwater Realm: